 Purpose and mission

-The Foundation for Economic Education is an association founded by Finnish businessmen in 1919, and its over 1,100 members belong to 17 regional committees.
+The Foundation for Economic Education is an association founded by Finnish businessmen in 1919, and its ca. 1,000 members belong to 17 regional committees.

 Each year we provide some three million euros worth of grants through an application process to business economists in different stages of their careers.
 In addition to grants, the Foundation for Economic Education has in 2008–2011 participated in Aalto University’s foundation capital fundraising by donating 22 million euros to the university, and has also donated altogether 3.4 million euros to other Finnish universities providing business education.